 While cardiovascular disease is considered to be a disease that mainly affects older men, it remains the leading cause of death in women in the United States (U.S.) and worldwide.
 More women have died of heart disease than men every year since 1984.

 Age also plays a role in the likelihood of developing heart disease.
-The National Heart, Lung and Blood Institute use these numbers to outline the percentage of people who have high cholesterol.
+The National Heart, Lung and Blood Institute use

 The percentages, which are by age and regardless of gender, are as follows: